 In all circumstances give thanks.
 Think of all the good things.
 A little weird to be thankful for hardship, setbacks.
-Think of the fires in California.

 Remember what has changed with the coming of Christ.
 Jesus entered into our humanity experiencing every aspect of it except for sin.
 Therefore sickness, disappointment, failure, rejection, anxiety, even death itself, the Son of God experiences them.
 By touching all of these with his divinity he transforms them making them in principle a means of sanctification.
 By his stripes you are healed, by the sacred Cross we are saved.